maRce10/marce10.github.com/_posts/2019-02-16-Working_with_songs.md

 ---
 layout: post
-title: "Working with higher levels of organization (i.e. songs) in vocal signals"
+title: "Working with higher structural levels in vocal signals"
 date: 16-02-2019
 ---

-Animal vocalizations can be hierarchically organized: elements group together in syllables, syllables in songs, songs in bouts and so on.
+Animal vocalizations can be hierarchically structured: elements group together in syllables, syllables in songs, songs in bouts and so on.
 Many important biological patterns of vocal variation are better described at higher structural levels, so we are often interested in characterizing vocalizations at those levels.
-There are several tools in [warbleR](https://cran.r-project.org/package=warbleR) to explore and measure these features.
+There are several tools in [warbleR](https://cran.r-project.org/package=warbleR) to explore and measure features above the element level.
 For simplicity, any level above 'elements' will be refered to as 'songs' in this post as well as in the [warbleR](https://cran.r-project.org/package=warbleR) functions described here.

-We will work on a recording from a Scale-throated Hermit (hummingbird) (*Phaethornis eurynome*):
+We will work on a recording from a [Scale-throated Hermit (hummingbird) (*Phaethornis eurynome*)](https://www.xeno-canto.org/species/Phaethornis-eurynome):

 <img src="/./img/Phaethornis-eurynome-15607-p1.jpeg" title="plot of chunk song 1" alt="plot of chunk song 1" width="900px" style="display: block; margin: auto;" />

 <iframe src='https://www.xeno-canto.org/15607/embed?simple=1' scrolling='no' frameborder='0' width='900' height='150'></iframe>

 It has a very simple song with a couple of elements.
-The code I used for selecting elements and adding labels (i.e. creating the 'pe_st' object) is found at [the end of the post](#Creating_example_data).
+The code I used for selecting elements and adding labels (i.e. creating the 'pe_st' object) is found at the end of the post.

 We can make spectrograms of the full recording with boxes on the elements and orange lines above the elements highlighting those that belong to the same song.
 This can be done using the 'song' argument in [lspec](https://marce10.github.io/warbleR/reference/lspec.html).
 The argument simply takes the name of the column with the song labels: